danidiaz/really-small-backpack-example/lesson3-signature-merging/README.md

 declare a signature **Siggy**.
 The executable imports both libraries and provies an [implementation](lib-impl/Siggy.hs) for the signatures.

-Looking at the signatures, we notice that the one from **bar** refers to and additional **someOtherVal** value.
-And that is not all: the type **T** is *more defined* in the signature froom **bar**.
+Looking at the signatures, we notice that the one from **bar** refers to an additional **someOtherVal** value.
+And that is not all: the type **T** is *more defined* in the signature from **bar**.
 Backpack is smart enough to check that the signatures are compatible and merges them.
 Of course, the implementation module must satisfy the merged signature.

 (By the way, how come there is no `mixin` section in the [`package.cabal`](package.cabal) file?
-The reason is that I chose the names of the signatures and of the implementation package so that they mach from the beginning, so no renaming is necessary.)
+The reason is that I chose the names of the signatures and of the implementation package so that they match from the beginning, so no renaming is necessary.)

 Compile in this folder with the command: